Hodgkin Lymphoma

 - Technical requirements: Highly sensitive methods needed due to low HRS cell content

-Bottom Line: ctDNA testing in Hodgkin lymphoma provides exceptional prognostic information (HR 6.9 for MRD-positive patients after 2 cycles in HD21 substudy; 4-year PFS 72.2% vs 95.3%) and reveals universal therapeutic targets (9p24.1 amplification enabling 69-72% ORR with checkpoint inhibitors).
-However, ctDNA-guided treatment adaptation remains investigational pending completion of interventional trials.
-Current applications focus on risk stratification, treatment intensification in high-risk patients, and clinical trial enrollment rather than routine therapy de-escalation.
+Bottom Line: ctDNA testing in Hodgkin lymphoma provides exceptional prognostic information (HR 5.3 in the full HD21 publication; 4-year PFS 82.2% vs 36.7%) and reveals universal therapeutic targets (9p24.1 amplification enabling 69-87% ORR with checkpoint inhibitors).
+Critically, ctDNA identifies high-risk patients missed by PET (PET-negative/MRD-positive: 3-year PFS only 36%). ctDNA-guided treatment adaptation is now being actively tested in interventional trials: PRECISE-HL (frontline de-escalation, 125 patients) and Pembro-GVD (ASCT omission in R/R cHL, 38 patients).
+Current applications include risk stratification, combined MRD+PET assessment, treatment intensification in high-risk patients, and clinical trial enrollment.

 References